spinkube/skips/containerd-shim-spin-config.md

 ## Overview

-The `containerd-shim-spin` SpinKube executor currently lackd the ability to configure runtime flags for Spin applications.
+The `containerd-shim-spin` SpinKube executor currently lack the ability to configure Spin runtime flags for Spin applications.
 This proposal aims to address this by enabling three types of configurations: Spin execution settings, shim execution settings, and shim execution environment variables.
 These configurations will be set via Custom Resource Definitions (CRDs) in Kubernetes, specifically extending the SpinExecutor and SpinApp CRDs.
 This approach will allow operators to easily configure both the application and the platform execution environments.

 ## Background